 I took the photos inside Grundarkirkja back in 2010 when the church was still unlocked

 The church at Grund is ever so beautiful and different from most other churches in Iceland in that it has got a lovely spear tower.
-At Grund there has been a church since ancient times and the first mention of a church here at Grund was in year 1106.
-Back in Catholic times in Iceland the church was dedicated to St. Laurents.
+At Grund, there has been a church since ancient times and the first mention of a church here at Grund was in the year 1106.
+Back in Catholic times in Iceland, the church was dedicated to St. Laurents.

 The present church was built in 1905 by the farmer, Magnús Sigurðsson, and belonged to him.
 He cut its window panes himself, but a head-carpenter, Ásmundur Bjarnason, drew the church.
 It is the biggest church in Iceland built by an individual.

 Ancient church relics from Grund are now kept at the National Museum of Iceland, a chalice from the 15th century and an exquisite chair from before the year 1550, from when Þórunn Jónsdóttir was the mistress at Grund.
 She was the daughter of Jón Arason, who was the last Catholic bishop at Hólar in Hjaltadalur, beheaded in 1550 at Skálholt.

 I took the photo above of the chair of Þórunn on one of my visits to the National Museum of Iceland in Reykjavík.
 It is carved in birch and is the property of the National Museum of Denmark.

 The photo below of the chalice I took at the National Museum.
 It is behind glass, so the photo is grainy.

 The chalice dates back to 1489 and is the oldest dated artefact at the National Museum.
 Engraved in it are images from the Passion of Christ.
 The matching paten (plate) has an engraved cross.